theforeman/foreman-js/readme.md

 - [@theforeman/builder](packages/builder) - Build production and development bundle files for foreman core and plugins.
 - [@theforeman/env](packages/env) - Development environment for foreman core and plugins.
+- [@theforeman/eslint-plugin-foreman](packages/env) - Opiniated styling for core and plugin
 - [@theforeman/vendor](packages/vendor) - Foreman supported 3rd-party node_modules bundled to be used in webpack.
 - [@theforeman/vendor-dev](packages/vendor-dev) - Foreman supported 3rd-party node_modules ready to be used in development.
 - [@theforeman/vendor-core](packages/vendor-core) - Foreman supported 3rd-party node_modules.